You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 ): Promise<RenderHookResult<Result, Props>>;

-Renders a test component that will call the provided callback, including any hooks it calls, every time it renders.
-Returns a Promise that resolves to a RenderHookResult object, which you can interact with.
+Renders a test component that calls the provided callback (and any hooks it uses) on each render.
+Returns a Promise that resolves to a RenderHookResult object.

 This is the recommended default API for testing hooks.
-It uses async act internally to ensure all pending React updates are executed during rendering, making it compatible with async React features like Suspense boundary or use() hook.
+It uses async act internally to ensure all pending React updates are executed during rendering.
+This makes it compatible with async React features like Suspense boundaries and the use() hook.

 • Returns a Promise: Should be awaited